Supporting children and young people who internalise their distress

 About this event

-This workshop will explore why some children are unable to show their feelings in a way that helps them access help and support.
-You will learn how to recognise, support and communicate effectively with these children when they need you most.
+This training workshop will explore how to recognise, support and communicate effectively with children who are unable to show their feelings when they need you most.

 - Trauma, attachment, childhood maltreatment, and how children internalise their distress

 - Using creative tools and techniques to engage children and young people.